My wife and I are Divorce Advice Specialists. We’re not attorneys.

 Unfortunately, the description you’ve just read is a very common pattern of escalation in a divorce involving children.
 You may start out in what seems to be a typical divorce, but unless you know how to identify and safeguard yourself from alienation tactics, they can easily become a part of your divorce.

 After many years, we’ve found the most effective way to help families is to reach them early in the divorce process, before PA tactics are used.
-So, we’ve split this site into 2 different sections.
+So, we created our Divorce Protection Program to help minimize the escalation in conflict before irreparable damage occurs.
+We’ve split this site into 2 different sections.
 You can choose the section that best addresses your personal concerns and current situation.

 - The first section deals with how to avoid (or navigate) a High Conflict Divorce.